VijithaSirra/Dog_Breed_Prediction/README.md

 I got only few images After extracting these breeds from the Data Set.
 Then I Augumented existed images to 7k+ by Increasing Brighness, Change in angle, Cropping, and Flipping .

 I used ResNet50 Architecture which includes Conv2d, ReLu Activation Function, Bacth Normalization, Maxpooling, AveragePooling and Softmax layers.
-And I used Sparse Categorical Crossentropy as loss function , And Stochastic Gradient Decent as an Optimizer.
+And I used Categorical Crossentropy as loss function , And Adam as an Optimizer.

-I got 100% Training Accuracy and 83% Testing Accuracy by using ResNet50.
+I got 98% Training Accuracy and 83% Testing Accuracy by using ResNet50.

 ### DataSet:
 [Dog Breed Identification](https://www.kaggle.com/c/dog-breed-identification/data)